Comic-Con Dienstleistungen für Gehörlose und Behinderte

 • Costume Prop Check is located in Lobbies C2 and E

-• For Deaf or Disabled Services information, check our FAQ or ask at the booths in Lobby A.
+• For Deaf or Disabled Services information, check our FAQ or ask at their desks in Lobby A. Staff are trained in disability etiquette and ADA procedures.

 • For Deaf or Disabled Seating information, look for someone wearing a light blue vest in the lobbies outside the larger program rooms.